13 Things Benjamin Franklin Said about Money that are Still True Today

 Where we come from and what we’ve experienced are crucial elements of who we are.
 And we’re constantly evolving.
 Never feel bad for the places you’ve been and the choices you’ve made.
 Just learn, and get better.

 Your money should be a tool that helps you achieve your goals.
+Beyond that, your money doesn't define you or your value.
 Don’t be a tool for your money.

 Ultimately, we all aim to live a happy life.
 Great wealth should never be measured in bank notes, but in our day-to-day joy.